spandanaerukull/Terraform2/readme.md

   cidr = "10.0.0.0/16"
 }
 Here, you’re using a ready-made VPC module from Terraform Registry — no need to write the VPC code manually.
+# NOTE: when you create the new (or) adding the module in the previos module page you should do terraform init again

 # ============from here AWS concepts ====================
 vpc peering concept